mgomez-olmedo/acdr/README.md

 # acdr
 Bayesian approach to abrupt concept drift detection

-The software contains all the software required for preproducing the experiments in the paper.
+The software contains all the functions required for reproducing the experiments in the paper.